-- ▶ Debt financing \$5.0M - Debt service will be funded by the general fund beginning in FY25. - Facility operating costs will be funded by the general fund. - Lease savings will be realized by relocating services from leased to County-owned facilities.
+- Debt financing \$5.0M - Debt service will be funded by the general fund beginning in FY25. - Facility operating costs will be funded by the general fund. - Lease savings will be realized by relocating services from leased to County-owned facilities.

-- Master planning began in FY24. - Specific projects will be determined based on the results of the master planning process.
+- Master planning began in FY24 and is scheduled for completion in FY25. - Specific projects will be determined based on the results of the master planning process.